-\paragraph{Temporal Commonsense} Temporal commonsense evaluations focus on inference about generic events (e.g., identifying that glaciers move over the course of centuries and a typical college campus tour lasts a few minutes or hours).
+\paragraph{Temporal Commonsense} Temporal commonsense focuses on inferences about generic events (e.g., identifying that glaciers move over centuries and a college tours last hours).
 In contrast, fact duration prediction requires making inferences about specific entities.
-For instance, determining the duration of an answer to a question like \textit{"Who does Lebron James plays for?"} requires using both entity knowledge to determine that \textit{Lebron James} is a basketball player, and applying commonsense knowledge to determine that basketball players can change teams every few years.
-Previous work~\cite{Onoe2021CREAKAD} has demonstrated the non-trivial nature of combining such knowledge.
+For instance, determining the duration of an answer to a question like \textit{"Who does Lebron James plays for?"} requires entity knowledge to determine that \textit{Lebron James} is a basketball player and commonsense knowledge to determine that basketball players often change teams every few years.
+Previous work~\cite{Onoe2021CREAKAD} has demonstrated the non-trivial nature of combining entity-specific and commonsense knowledge.

-Due to the differences in task definition described above, we do not use temporal commonsense datasets for evaluating fact duration prediction.
-We, however, still evaluate on them explore how these tasks compare.
-In particular, we evaluate our fact duration predictions systems on the typical event duration subset of MCTACO~\cite{Zhou2019GoingOA}.
-Each MCTACO example consists of a multiple-choice question about the duration of some event in a provided context sentence, which we convert into duration statements following steps outlined in Appendix~\ref{app:datasets} (examples in Table~\ref{tab:duration_examples}).

-During prepossessing, we use the same question conversion model as above to transform each QA pair into a statement and prepend the context sentence onto each question.
-We use the metrics proposed by the original authors, and we select all multiple choice options whose duration falls within some absolute threshold of predicted duration, measured in log seconds.
-This threshold is selected based on development set performance. \textbf{Strict Accuracy} evaluates whether systems correctly label all multiple-choice options for a given context-question pair, and \textbf{F1} measures the average F1 between the gold and predicted answer sets.
+Due to the differences described above, we do not use temporal commonsense datasets for evaluating fact duration prediction.
+We, however, still evaluate on them to explore how these tasks compare.
+In particular, we evaluate our fact duration systems on the event duration subset of MCTACO~\cite{Zhou2019GoingOA}.
+Each MCTACO example consists of a multiple-choice question about the duration of some event in a context sentence, which we convert into duration statements.
+We evalute using the metrics proposed by the original authors.
+Following \citet{Yang2020ImprovingED}, we select all multiple choice options whose duration falls within a tuned threshold of the predicted duration. \textbf{EM} measures accuracy, evaluating whether the gold and predicted answer sets exactly match. \textbf{F1} measures the average F1 between the gold and predicted answer sets.